Borderline Personality Disorder Treatment Center

 • Lastly, a psychiatrist will compare your symptoms with the criteria mentioned in the DSM-5.

-How Is Borderline Personality Disorder Treated?
+Treatment Borderline Personality Disorder

 To treat borderline personality disorder, your mental health care provider will use more than one approach.
 Rather, they'll develop a multi-faceted plan that involves a variety of therapies like schema focused therapy, mentalization based therapy, and dialectical behavior therapy.